- have a dependent child or secondary student aged younger than 20 years who is not receiving a pension, payment, or benefit such as Youth Allowance

 Healthy Start for School

-If you and/or your partner receive Family Tax Benefit Part A and an income support payment such as Parenting Payment, Newstart Allowance, or a payment from the Department of Veterans' Affairs, your child may need to have a health check for you to get the Family Tax Benefit Part A supplement.
+If your child is turning 4 years old, they may need to have a health check for you to get Family Tax Benefit (FTB) Part A supplement.

 Other benefits while receiving Family Tax Benefit

-If you share care of a child for at least 14 per cent of the time (two or more nights per fortnight), you may be able to receive Rent Assistance, a Health Care Card, Remote Area Allowance (with your Centrelink payments such as Newstart Allowance), Child Care Benefit, Child Care Rebate and access to the lower threshold of the Medicare Safety Net.
+If you share care of a child for at least 14% of the time, that is 2 or more nights per fortnight, you may be able to receive Rent Assistance, a Health Care Card or Remote Area Allowance with Centrelink payments such as Newstart Allowance, Child Care Benefit, Child Care Rebate, and access to the lower threshold of the Medicare Safety Net.

 Once you have read about eligibility the next steps are: